estebanmarinv/Pharmacy-Drug-Forecast/README.md

 ![alt text](CreateCSVsDB/DB%20design.png "Database")

 ### Web Site
-#### a) Includinding the Web Application Framework Django to buil our Web Site in the next
+#### a) Includinding the Web Application Framework Django to build our Web Site in the next

 #### b) Dash Framework